joniles/mpxj/mkdocs/docs/howto-use-calendars.md

    + (workingDate ? "working" : "non-working") + " day");
 ```

-In the code above we're creating a `Date` instance to represent the date we want
+In the code above we're creating a `LocalDate` instance to represent the date we want
 to add an exception for.
 The code uses the `isWorkingDate` method to determine
 whether or not the  given date is a working day.
 Before we add the exception,
 here's the output we get: